Optimal Initialization in Depth: Lyapunov Initialization and Limit Theorems for Deep Leaky ReLU Networks: Related Work

-In a complementary direction, using mean field theory for the infinite width case, \cite{Penningtonetal} established the optimal scaling rate for certain networks with orthogonal initialization. \cite{Xiaoetal} further extended these mean field limit based ideas to CNNs, allowing the training of a 10,000-layer CNN without batch normalization.
+In a complementary direction, using mean-field theory for the infinite-width case, \cite{Penningtonetal} established the optimal scaling rate for certain networks with orthogonal initialization. \cite{Xiaoetal} further extended these mean-field limit based ideas to CNNs, allowing the training of a 10,000-layer CNN.

-\paragraph{Lyapunov exponents and random matrix products}
+\paragraph{Lyapunov exponents and random matrix products.}

 From a theoretical perspective, our work is inspired by classical results on random matrix products \cite{FurstenbergKesten,LePage}.
 Lyapunov exponents arising from such products play a central role in probability theory and dynamical systems.
 Our work differs from these classical results by analyzing compositions of random matrices and nonlinear activation functions.
-This difference fundamentally changes the dynamics, meaning that existing linear results do not directly apply.
-To our knowledge, our work provides the first concrete non-linear Law of Large Numbers and Central Limit Theorem.
+This difference fundamentally changes the dynamics, meaning that existing linear results do not directly apply and the proofs of our results require new ideas.